List of synthetic polymers

 Some familiar household synthetic polymers include: Nylons in textiles and fabrics, Teflon in non-stick pans, Bakelite for electrical switches, polyvinyl chloride (PVC) in pipes, etc. The common PET bottles are made of a synthetic polymer, polyethylene terephthalate.
-The plastic kits and covers are mostly made of synthetic polymers like polythene, and tires are manufactured from Buna rubbers.
+The plastic kits and covers are mostly made of synthetic polymers like polythene, and tires are manufactured from polybutadienes.
 However, due to the environmental issues created by these synthetic polymers which are mostly non-biodegradable and often synthesized from petroleum, alternatives like bioplastics are also being considered.
 They are however expensive when compared to the synthetic polymers.